williams-cs/parsecco/README.md

 ## TypeScript and TypeDoc versions

-Pants is currently developed and tested with TypeScript 4.2.3 and TypeDoc 0.20.34.
+professor-parse is currently developed and tested with TypeScript 4.2.3 and TypeDoc 0.20.34.

 ## running tests